Meiguro/simplyjs/README.md

 The first issue has to do with future proofing.
 It is checking if the current Pebble has a round screen by seeing if it is on Chalk, however there may be future platforms that have round screens.
 It can instead use [Feature.round()] which will update to include newer platforms as they are introduced.

-The second issue is unintentional entanglement of different concerns. `isAplite` is being used to both determine whether the Pebble is black and white and whether there is a microphone.
+The second issue is unintentional entanglement of different concerns.
+In the example above, `isAplite` is being used to both determine whether the Pebble is black and white and whether there is a microphone.
 It is harmless in this small example,  but when the code grows, it could potentially change such that a function both sets up the color and interaction based on a single boolean `isAplite`.
 This mixes color presentation logic with interaction logic.

 Consider the same example using [Feature] detection instead: